 Need More Help?

-Detailed information on the reintroduction phase of the low FODMAP diet can be found in the self-help guide ‘Re-challenging and Reintroducing FODMAPs’, which includes a detailed protocol for the entire reintroduction process and reference tables of all foods suitable for re-challenge tests.
-This guide will help the re-challenging and reintroduction process feel more manageable and help you look forward to successfully reintroducing high FODMAP foods back into your diet.
+Detailed information on the reintroduction phase of the low FODMAP diet can be found in our FODMAP Wellness Club.
+Our FODMAP Challenge course includes a detailed protocol for the entire reintroduction process and reference tables of foods suitable for re-challenge tests.
+You can also access dietitian led classes on the FODMAP reintroduction process and expert chat support.
+These resources will help the re-challenging and reintroduction process feel manageable and allow you to relax your low FODMAP diet.